 Municipal regulations require the use of approved plastic bags for one's garbage disposal.
 These bags are black or gray in color and can be bought at any supermarket and are labeled "SACCHI PER RIFIUTI."
 Under Swiss law, these bags should never contain glass, plastic, liquids, hot ashes, or heavy or big objects.
 Once the bags are filled with trash, they must be closed and tied before being deposited in the appropriate containers located outside the buildings.
 Trash must never be left in doorways or halls.
 Residents who leave trash in the hallway or in common spaces may face disciplinary action and/or charges.
-If trash is found in the hallway or entire building will be charged a trash fine.
+If trash is found in the hallways or common room and it is unable to identify to whom the trash belongs, the hallway or entire building will be charged a trash fine.
 Please note that special containers for glass may be found near several residences.
 If you have specific questions about trash disposal, please ask your Resident Assistant.
 Residents who do not appropriately dispose of garbage are subject to fines under Swiss Law.